Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odel} predictive control (MPC) has prospered in a wide range of engineering fields, such as aerospace vehicles \cite{eren2017model}, robotics \cite{worthmann2015model}, and finance \cite{primbs2019applications}.
-Regardless of the system that is controlled, MPC requires a model to describe the dynamics, based on which predictions are made such that future behaviors of the system are accounted for when computing the optimal input.
-Therefore, the effectiveness of MPC relies significantly on the accuracy of the model \cite[Section 1.2]{rawlings2017model}, and successful implementations of MPC usually require significant efforts on tuning the model \cite{qin2003survey}.
-Nonetheless, obtaining a perfect model is in general impossible due to inherent limitations in modeling and identification (e.g., unmodeled dynamics, limited data, and measurement noise), and hence, model mismatch always exists in practice.
+\IEEEPARstart{M}{odel} predictive control (MPC) has prospered in many engineering fields, such as chemical processes \cite{larsen2006industrial}, robotics \cite{worthmann2015model}, and microgrids \cite{hu2021model}.
+In general, MPC requires a model to predict future behaviors of the system to computie the optimal inputs.
+Therefore, the effectiveness of MPC significantly relies on the model accuracy \cite[Section 1.2]{rawlings2017model}, and successful implementations usually require model tuning \cite{qin2003survey}.
+Nonetheless, obtaining a perfect model is impossible due to inherent limitations in modeling and identification (e.g., unmodeled dynamics, limited data, and measurement noise), and hence, model mismatch always exists in practice.